vadistic/clientql/README.md

 - **Fast**

-  - _Lightweight_ - Client ships with absolutely no dependencies.
-Uses `graphql` package only for typs (can be devDep)
+  - _Lightweight_ - client-side ships with absolutely no dependencies (`graphql` recommended as devDep for typings)
-  - _Efficient lazy runtime_ - Queries & fragments are generated efficiently (max few miliseconds) at runtime (to avoid shipping and evaluating graphql strings) with additional fragment and query level caching (to shave another miliseconds of huge queries)
+  - _Efficient lazy runtime_ - queries & fragments are generated efficiently (max few ms) at runtime (to avoid shipping and evaluating graphql strings) with additional fragment and query level caching (to shave another miliseconds of huge queries)

 - **And also...**

-  - _Modular_ - project packages provide generic, reusable functionality
+  - _Modular_ - most packages provide generic, reusable functionality
-  - _Mulit-build_ - ESM / CJS
+  - _Multi-build_ - ESM / CJS

 ## TODO